grzeimann/Remedy/README.md

 git clone https://github.com/grzeimann/Remedy.git
 ```

-Remedy relies on a single calibration file (HDF5 file format: https://www.hdfgroup.org/solutions/hdf5/).
-A default set of calibrations will be kept up to date by the creator, Greg Zeimann, and can be acquired here:
+Remedy relies on a calibration file (HDF5 file format: https://www.hdfgroup.org/solutions/hdf5/) and an fplane file.
+A default calibration file will be kept up to date by the creator, Greg Zeimann, and can be acquired here:
 ```
 cd WHEREVER/Remedy/CALS
 scp username@wrangler.tacc.utexas.edu:/work/03730/gregz/maverick/test_cal_20190112.h5 .